-The Master of Professional Business Analysis is for graduates outside information technology who want to become business analysts in their original field.
+The Master of Professional Business Analysis is for graduates outside information technology who want to become business analysts.

 This Master of Professional Business Analysis (MBusAn) programme is developed as a component of the Wellington ICT Graduate School created by Victoria University and its partners.
-The programme will be closely linked with industry requirements and courses will be offered with industry collaboration.
+The programme is closely linked with industry requirements and courses are offered with industry collaboration.

 Before enrolment, a candidate for the Master of Professional Business Analysis degree shall have:

-- (i) completed an appropriate Bachelor’s degree to the equivalent of at least a B– average standard; and
+- (i) completed a Bachelor’s degree to the equivalent of at least a B– average standard; and

 - (ii) been accepted by the Head of School as capable of proceeding with the proposed course of study.